0xae/asyncps/README.md

 asyncps
 =======
 Asynchronous Publish Subscribe
 An asynchronous publish subscribe system on which subscribers dont block on new messages.

-building
+## building
 =========
 $ cd src && make

-publishing and subscribing
+## publishing and subscribing
 ===================
-I didnt write a client yet, so you should use telnet to publish and subscribe
+I didnt write a client yet, so you should use telnet to publish and subscribe.

 Start the server in a terminal
 $ bin/asynpc <host> <port>